maxgoren/OWLang/README.md

 is intended to help learn the fundamentals of implementing a compiler for a programming language in a relaxed, fun way that can be accomplished by a someone familiar with programming, but not necessarily compilers, in "one weekend"(YTMV).

+## Ok, So wheres the "One Weekend" Thing?
 The actual "lessons" are still a work in progress, but the "curriculum" is developed to be covered in the course of *drum roll* one weekend!

-Starting on Friday evening and wrapping up on sunday and can be followed as such:
+If you have a weekend to kill, and want to learn a bit more about how compilers turn source code into executable programs, You can spend a weekend doing the following:

  ## Friday
  ### Evening:
  - Establishing what the language should look like, its key words, and a general syntax.
  - String searching algorithms, Regular Expressions and their relationship to compilers.
  - Lexical analysis/tokenization
+#### our toy language should allow us to do stuff like this
 ```
     begin
         let myVar := (20 + (30  + 1));
+       while (myVar >= 1) do
           print myVar;
+          myVar := myVar / 3;
+       end
+       if (myVar == 1) begin
+         print 1;
+       else
+         print 2;
+      end
     end
 ```